javatechID/javatechID/README.md

 ## 💬 Let's Connect

 I'm always open to collaborating on interesting projects or discussing ideas.
-Connect with me on LinkedIn or send me an email!
+Connect with me on send me an email!

 ## 📝 License